-Top things to do in Seville in 3 days
+Day-by-Day Breakdown of the Top Things to Do in Seville in 3 days

-Attached to the Seville Cathedral, the Giralda Bell Tower offers panoramic views of the city and neighboring Real Alcazar.
-Its roughly 25 floors up a spiraling series of ramps and worth the climb for the exceptional views.
+From the top of the 343-foot tall tower, you’ll get panoramic views of the city and neighboring Real Alcazar.
+It is roughly 25 floors up a spiraling series of ramps and worth the climb for the exceptional views.

 BOOK SKIP-THE-LINE TICKETS TO THE SEVILLE CATHEDRAL AND GIRALDA TOWER NOW.